Innovation for Healthcare Inequalities Programme (InHIP)

 Core20PLUS5 is a national NHS England approach to support the reduction of health inequalities at both national and system level.
 Core20PLUS5 populations in England suffer from poorer health outcomes, accentuated by the same patients experiencing inequitable access and poorer outcomes from health and care services and treatment pathways.
 The approach defines two target population cohorts – the ‘Core20 (nationally defined) PLUS (ICS defined) – and identifies ‘5’ focus clinical areas requiring accelerated improvement.

-How we are supporting the Core20PLUS5
+How we supported Core20PLUS5

-InHIP has two aims:
+InHIP had two aims:

 1. To increase awareness of evidence-based innovations that can reduce healthcare inequalities in key clinical areas